bennettlindberg/2DGrapher/README.md

 ## Usage

-The 2DGrapher application was developed using the 32-bit version SFML 2.5 for Windows.
+The 2DGrapher application was developed using the 32-bit version of SFML 2.5 for Windows.
 To run the project, create a Microsoft Visual Studio Visual C++ project and configure the project per [these instructions](https://www.sfml-dev.org/tutorials/2.5/start-vc.php).
 Clone the files in this repository to the project and build a solution by clicking the green run button in the toolbar.